eworm-de/routeros-scripts/doc/global-functions.d/bridge-port-to.md

 [◀ Go back to main README](../README.md)

-🛈 This script can not be used on its own but requires the base installation.
+🛈 This module can not be used on its own but requires the base installation.
 See [main README](../README.md) for details.

 Description
 -----------

-These scripts are supposed to handle interfaces and switching them from one bridge to another.
+This module and its functio are are supposed to handle interfaces and switching them from one bridge to another.

 Requirements and installation
 -----------------------------

-Just install the scripts:
+Just install the module:

-    $ScriptInstallUpdate bridge-port-to-default,bridge-port-toggle;
+    $ScriptInstallUpdate global-functions.d/bridge-port-to;

 Configuration
 -------------